rkapl123/DBAddin/docs/README.md

 * Dependencies/Prerequisites
 	* .NET 4.7 or higher (usually distributed with Windows)
 	* Excel (minimum 2007 because of Ribbons)
-	* ADO 2.5 or higher (usually distributed with Windows, needed as long as ADODB is still used)
+	* ADO 2.5 or higher (usually distributed with Windows, needed as long as ADODB is still used for DB Functions)

 If any of these are missing, please install them yourself before starting DBAddin.